elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 obligation be forced by the government?

 If that obligation is to be forced by the government, then what other moral obligations should be forced by the government?
-Should the governmetn force the donation of organs upon death?
+Should the government force the donation of organs upon death?

 Should the government force the obligation to perform free labour since you are a plumber when your neighbours sink bursts?